Compare Deadnet

 Verified military and government sources

-Every piece of information in Deadnet comes from US Army field manuals, FEMA emergency guides, Red Cross handbooks, WHO guidelines, and other authoritative sources.
+Every piece of information in Deadnet comes from US Army field manuals, FEMA emergency guides, VA clinical references, and other authoritative government sources.
 No random internet articles.
 No unverified prepper forums.

 True plug-and-play